 Olympic athletes make plans to avoid Zika virus

-Aline Silva has had the dengue fever twice.
-So she's not taking any chances with the Zika virus.
+Aline Silva has had the dengue fever twice, and she's not taking any chances with the Zika virus.

-Silva is a Brazilian wrestler.
-She hopes to win an Olympic medal in just over six months in Rio de Janeiro.
-She was at a test event Jan.
-31 for the games.
-She was at a venue in Rio's new Olympic Park.
-And she wasn't alone in being concerned.
+Silva is a Brazilian wrestler who hopes to win an Olympic medal in just over six months in Rio de Janeiro.
+At a test event Jan.
+31 for the games, at a venue in Rio's new Olympic Park, she wasn't alone in being concerned.

-Several non-Brazilian athletes talked about slathering on mosquito repellent.
-They stay in their hotel rooms.
-And they stay away from the water and the beaches.
-They want to avoid mosquitoes.
+Several non-Brazilian athletes talked about slathering on mosquito repellent, staying in their hotel rooms and away from the water and the beaches in order to avoid mosquitoes.

-Brazil is at the center of the rapidly spreading Zika virus.
-It's a mosquito-borne disease.
-Brazilian scientists say it is linked to a rare birth defect.
+Brazil is an epicenter of the rapidly spreading Zika virus, a mosquito-borne disease that Brazilian scientists say is linked to a rare birth defect.

-The growing international health emergency around Zika could scare athletes and fans from coming to South America's first Olympics.
-Organizers are preparing for hundreds of thousands of visitors.
+The growing international health emergency around Zika could scare athletes and fans from coming to South America's first Olympics as organizers prepare for hundreds of thousands of visitors.

-"For me, it's very worrying," Silva said.
-She applies repellent about every 90 minutes when she's away from home.
+"For me it's very worrying," said Silva, who said she applies repellent about every 90 minutes when she's away from home.

 Asked if other Brazilian athletes were concerned about Zika, Silva replied: "Yes, of course."

-American wrestler Adeline Gray is a three-time world champion.
-She will be an Olympic favorite for gold.
-She raised the issue of Zika's link to birth defects and cases of babies being born with unusually small heads and possible brain damage.
+American wrestler Adeline Gray, a three-time world champion who will be an Olympic favorite for gold, raised the issue of Zika's link to birth defects and cases of babies being born with unusually small heads and possible brain damage.

-"I think if I was planning to have a child next month, I would be extremely uneasy about this," Gray said.
-She competes in the 75-kilogram class.
+"I think if I was planning to have a child next month, I would be extremely uneasy about this," said Gray, who competes in the 75-kilogram class.
 "Maybe that would have changed my decision (to come here)."

 Gray said her coaches have banned her from going swimming in Brazil during her stay.